nikhilsbhat/config/README.md

 ## Limitations

-Right now this works only with kube clusters hosted in GCP, making it available accross cloud will be more helpful.
+Right now this works only with kube clusters hosted in [GCP](https://cloud.google.com/), making it available accross other cloud will be more helpful.